DavidZSGao/Binance_Quant_Strategy/README.md

-# Quantitative Strategy Based on Binance
+# Quantitative Strategies Based on Binance

 Here are some strategies backtested.